jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 the Go command line program.
 This go module feature allows a new developer to join the project and retrieve all dependencies easily and reliably - reducing set up time and difficulty.

+Initial development of this project was done using the older Go style of development in the *Go Path*, with no project level dependency management.
+Issues arose when moving the project between two different devices, and confusion around dependencies that this caused.
+The project was then migrated to use Go Modules, and refactored accordingly.

 ### Widely Used in Kubernetes Ecosystem